yo-shavit/minimal-mistakes/_posts/2017-12-03-Masters-Thesis.md

 values:
   comments: true
 excerpt: An explanation of the problem I tackled in my Masters thesis, and the algorithm I came up with to solve it.
-title: Learning Environment Simulators from Sparse Signals (My Masters Thesis)
+title: Learning Environment Simulators from Sparse Signals (my Masters thesis)
 ---
 I spent most of 2017 on model-learning for planning from sparse signals.
 The complete thesis is available [here](/assets/files/masters-engineering-thesis.pdf).